St John the Baptist's Church, Bollington

 St John the Baptist's Church is a redundant Anglican parish church in Church Street, Bollington, Cheshire, England.
-It is recorded in the National Heritage List for England as a designated Grade II listed building.
+It is recorded in the National Heritage List for England (NHLE) as a designated Grade II listed building.
 It was a Commissioners' church, having received a grant towards its construction from the Church Building Commission.
 The parish church is now St Oswald's Church, Bollington.